Jack LaFontaine: Professional

 On January 9, 2022, LaFontaine signed a one-year, entry-level contract with the Carolina Hurricanes.
 After appearing in two games with the Hurricanes, LaFontaine would split the rest of the season between the AHL and ECHL.

 As an impending restricted free agent following the conclusion of his entry-level contract, LaFontaine was released as a free agent after he was not tendered a qualifying offer by the Hurricanes.
 On July 25, 2022, LaFontaine was signed to a one-year AHL contract with the Syracuse Crunch, the primary affiliate to the Tampa Bay Lightning.
 During the 2022–23 season, LaFontaine was suspended six games after leaving the players’ bench during an altercation and attempting to fight Rochester Americans goaltender Malcolm Subban at the conclusion of the third period.

 As a free agent at the conclusion of his contract with the Crunch, LaFontaine continued his career in the AHL by agreeing to a one-year contract with the Coachella Valley Firebirds on August 23, 2023.

 LaFontaine continued his tenure within the Firebirds organization, agreeing to a one-year contract extension for the 2025–26 season on July 22, 2025.

+Having played three seasons within the Seattle Kraken's minor league affiliates, LaFontaine left North America as a free agent and was signed to a one-year contract with reigning German championship club, Eisbären Berlin of the DEL, on July 7, 2026.